Nathaniel L Baker, M.S.

 Analysis of Coronary Artery Calcification: Modeling Considerations from March 2011

-Division of Biostatistics, Medical University of South Carolina, Charleston, SC
+Department of Public Health Sciences, Medical University of South Carolina, Charleston, SC

 Health Sciences South Carolina